karmab/kubevirt_sprint_demo/README.md

 oc delete pod --all
 ```

+### kubevirt

-- to deploy kubevirt, we use provided kubevirt APB with storage-cns flavor. the following file [kubevirt-apb.yml](kubevirt-apb.yml) is used
+we use the existing kubevirt APB with storage-cns flavor. the following file [kubevirt-apb.yml](kubevirt-apb.yml) is used

 ```
 oc create -f kubevirt-apb.yml